-TELLOMAK is a global, open-label, multi-cohort Phase 2 clinical trial recruiting patients with advanced T-cell lymphomas (TCL) in the United States and Europe.
-TELLOMAK is expected to recruit up to 150 patients, with lacutamab evaluated:
+TELLOMAK is a global, open-label, multi-cohort Phase 2 clinical trial recruiting patients with Sézary syndrome and mycosis fungoides (MF) in the United States and Europe.
+Specifically:

-- As a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior systemic therapies, including mogamulizumab
+- Cohort 1: lacutamab being evaluated as a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior systemic therapies, including mogamulizumab.

-In patients with MF, the study is designed to evaluate the benefit of lacutamab according to KIR3DL2 expression.
-The study comprises two cohorts in MF, testing lacutamab in KIR3DL2 expressing and non-expressing patients determined at baseline.
-These cohorts follow a Simon 2-stage design that will terminate early if treatment is considered futile.
+The MF cohorts follow a Simon 2-stage design that will terminate early if treatment is considered futile.
 The Sézary syndrome cohort of the study could enable the registration of lacutamab in this indication.

 About Lacutamab in peripheral T-cell lymphoma